Winbobob/winbobob.github.io/source/_posts/2015-05-17-refactor-staggered-deadline-assignments-in-expertiza.md

 ## Abstract

-1.Refactor `signup_sheet_controller.rb` to implement staggered-deadline addignment and dependency graphs between topics.
+1. Refactor `signup_sheet_controller.rb` to implement staggered-deadline addignment and dependency graphs between topics.
-2.Test the `varying rubric by rounds` feature to make sure it works OK.
+2. Test the `varying rubric by rounds` feature to make sure it works OK.
-3.Write `Rspec` unit test and increase the test coverage by `1.01%`.
+3. Write `Rspec` unit test and increase the test coverage by `1.01%`.

 ## Related Material